IIIF/api/source/presentation/4.0/model.md

 For more information about source and Specific Resources, see the [W3C Annotation Model](https://www.w3.org/TR/annotation-model/#specific-resources).

-The value _MUST_ be a string, and the value _MUST_ be a URI.
-The value _MUST NOT_ include a media fragment.
+The value _MUST_ be a JSON Object with the `id` and `type` properties.
+The value of `id` _MUST NOT_ include a media fragment.

+In previous versions of the Presentation API, the value was allowed to be a string (the URI) as well as a JSON Object.
+Clients _SHOULD_ be liberal with accepting this string form.

 * A SpecificResource _MUST_ have the `source` property with exactly one value.<br/>
   Clients _MUST_ process the `source` property on a SpecificResource.